PhilipLGQ/CS433-Machine-Learning/projects/project1/README.md

 Script that contains the functions to calculate the loss functions for implemented machine learning algorithms.

 #### 'implementations.py'
-Script that implements the machine learning algorithms according to the following table:
+Script that contains the implementation of machine learning algorithms according to the following table:

 | Function            | Parameters | Details |
 |-------------------- |-----------|---------|